IBM/cloudpakforapps-workshop/workshop/exercise-9/README.md

 Hello from a Custom Appsody Stack!* Connection #0 to host test-custom-stack-kabanero.timro-roks1-5290c8c8e5797924dc1ad5d1b85b37c0-0001.us-east.containers.appdomain.cloud left intact
 ```

-**Congratulations!!** You've successfully completed Day 2 of the workshop!
+**Congratulations!!** You have completed Day 2 of the workshop!
+You have successfully created a custom appsody stack, included it in a custom kabanero collection that also includes a custom pipeline - showing how you can adapt the standard kabanero infrastructure to suit the needs of your enterprise.